Max Verstappen: Personal life

 He competed in Formula One for over a season before obtaining a road driving licence on his 18th birthday.
 Verstappen moved to Monaco in October 2015 where he has lived ever since.
 In November 2020, Verstappen bought a Dassault Falcon 900EX aircraft from Virgin Galactic.
 The aircraft, registered PH-DTF, was operated by Exxaero.
 In January 2025, he acquired a Mangusta GranSport 33 yacht, named Unleash the Lion.
 The following month, he sold the Falcon 900EX and purchased a Dassault Falcon 8X, registered PH-UTL, which is also operated by Exxaero.

-Verstappen is a supporter of FC Barcelona and PSV Eindhoven.
+Verstappen is a supporter of the Barcelona and PSV Eindhoven football clubs.
 In September 2022, he was appointed an Officer of the Order of Orange-Nassau in recognition of his racing achievements.
 Verstappen has been dating Brazilian-Dutch model Kelly Piquet, daughter of three-time World Drivers' Champion Nelson Piquet, since October 2020.
 They had their first daughter in April 2025.